 If like Frankfort, you are hoarding tons of frequent flyer miles, you might want to take heed.
 She assumed that her miles were secure inside her American Airlines account, and so she rarely checked on them.
 That was a mistake.
 Her stolen miles were long gone by the time she noticed they were missing.
 And the thief?
 Long gone.

 Where did her stolen miles go?

 Frankfort discovered that someone had hacked her American Airlines account last June.
 That’s when she and her husband had decided to finally use all their accumulated miles to take an international trip.

 Unfortunately, she soon found out some strangers had already taken one, using stolen miles from her account.

 “I logged into my American Airlines account,” Frankfort remembers.
 “Suddenly, I discovered transactions for tickets that I did not authorize.”

 All of Frankfort’s American Airlines miles were gone.
 She studied the information.
 One transaction had resulted in most of the lost miles.
 A couple, their names listed in her account, had flown from New Delhi, India, to Doha, Qatar, in business class.

 Frankfort was stunned.
-She didn’t recognize the names of the passengers and certainly had never granted permission for her miles to be used.
+She didn’t recognize the names of the passengers and certainly never granted permission for them to use her miles.